nannino4/barback-backend/docs/CODING_GUIDELINES.md

 3. **Liskov Substitution Principle**: Derived types should be substitutable for their base types
 4. **Interface Segregation**: Many specific interfaces are better than one general-purpose interface
 5. **Dependency Inversion**: Depend on abstractions, not concretions

-### When to Abstract

-Before adding a new abstraction layer or dependency, ask:
-- Will this code be reused in multiple places?
-- Does the abstraction simplify rather than complicate?
-- Is the value provided greater than the cost of maintenance?
-- Would a simpler solution work almost as well?

-**⚠️ Seek confirmation before:**
-- Adding a new npm package
-- Creating a new abstraction layer
-- Implementing complex design patterns
-- Making significant architectural changes

 ## Code Formatting Style